DoctorDalek1963/EPQ/Activity Log/Activity Log.md

 There were some lovely ideas just in that first section and I'd love to see where Butler takes them.
 It's just a shame that I have to read practically every paragraph twice to understand what she's trying to say.

+### Friday 19th March 2021, 10:07 pm

+I took a break from my EPQ, mainly due to COVID-lockdown-induced sub-par mental health, but I'm back.

+I read chapter 1 section 2 of *Gender Trouble*, in which Butler talks about the blurriness of the concept of biological sex.
+It is ill-defined and hard to use for real things.
+It is "juridical", as she puts it.
+Sex is a legal construction used to constrain people in boxes and make them easier to manage.
+It is often described as binary but very rarely actually is.

+Butler suggests in this section that sex actually results from gender, not the other way around.
+Gender is socially constructed.
+It is also used, claims Butler, to establish a binary framing of sex as "prediscursive, prior to culture, \[and\] a politically neutral surface *on which* culture acts."
+From what I understand, Butler is claiming that sex, which is used as a basis for discrimination, is culturally derived from the socially constructed gender.

+That is an *incredibly* interesting view, and I'm really looking forward to seeing where she takes it.